Karna98/GSoC-2020-Report/README.md

    - *Outcome/s*

-      RocketChat can now be deployed on CDLI server for CDLI Developers Community.
+      RocketChat deployed on the CDLI server for CDLI Developers Community.

 ## Deliverables